lijiang2087/hns-implementation/docs/ARCHITECTURE.md

 </details>

-### core-dns (go)
+### core-dns (go) - Ranking 1

 **Summary**
 [core-dns](https://github.com/coredns/coredns) is a popular repository with over 10,000 stars and 1800 forks.
 It has a comprehensive Plugin Approach.<sup>[1](#cd1)</sup><sup>[2](#cd2)</sup> which enables the chaining of plugins to customize logic when responding to a client request to `ServeDNS()`.
 "Core" Plugins have been developed by CoreDNS<sup>[3](#cd3)</sup> and also a number of specialized Plugins have been developed by third party developers<sup>[4](#cd4)</sup>

 Of particular relevance is the ENS Plugin<sup>[5](#cd5)</sup> which enables nameservers to retrieve information from the Ethereum Blockchain seamlessly with the existing infrastructure.
 This uses go-ens<sup>[6](#cd6)</sup> to interact with the ens-contracts.<sup>[7](#cd7)</sup> All repositories appear to be actively maintained with recent commits.

-The development approach would be to develop a harmony specific plugin for coredns leveraging the existing codebase.
+Development Approach: Develop a harmony specific plugin for coredns leveraging the existing codebase.

 **Evaluation Criteria**
 1. Authentication: Is currently supported by the acl-plugin<sup>[7](#cd7)</sup> which can optionally be enabled to `users are able to block or filter suspicious DNS queries by configuring IP filter rule sets, i.e. allowing authorized queries or blocking unauthorized queries.` A similar plugin could be written to enable authentication via web3.